 How to View Folder Size in Windows 11

-There are four methods to view folder size in Windows 11.
-The easiest and most convenient way is to place the mouse cursor over the folder to grasp the actual size.
+There are four methods to view the folder size in Windows 11.
+The easiest and most convenient way is to place the mouse cursor over the folder to see the folder storage usage.

 Here are the ways to view the size of folders in Windows 11:

-You need to copy and paste the folder directory to the Windows 11 command prompt.
-Navigate to the folder and copy the folder directory.
+You can also check the folder size using Command Prompt.
+The first step is to copy and paste the folder directory to the Windows 11 command prompt.
+Then, navigate to the folder and copy the folder directory.

 Open the Search Button from the Taskbar and type in Command Prompt.
 Run the program as administrator.

 Then, type dir/s “paste the folder directory path using ctrl + V” and press Enter.
-You will notice the file size in bytes with in-depth details.
+You will see the size of the folder is taking in bytes with in-depth details.

 However, not everyone will learn computer science when they are in a hurry.
 That’s why this step is the easiest step for everyone.

-Choose the folder you want to view the file size of.
-Run the mouse over the folder and wait for a few milliseconds.
-Windows will automatically show the folder and file size.
+Pick a folder you want to check and move the mouse cursor over the folder for a few milliseconds.
+Windows will automatically display the size of files that are selected.